Pascal-Lohscheidt/build-ai/docs/src/app/docs/installation/page.md

-You can install the Sunken Trove library using npm, yarn, or pnpm:
+You can install the build-ai library using npm, yarn, or pnpm:

 ```bash
 # Using npm